gramineproject/contrib/Curated-Apps/workloads/mariadb/README.md

 sudo apt-get -y install mysql-client
 ```

-Connect the client to the test MariaDB server created at step 4 or 5:
+Connect the client to the test MariaDB server created at step 4:
 ```sh
 mysql -h 127.0.0.1 -uroot
 ```